armanriazi/refi/docs/nature/statistic_nature.md

   - feedback
 ---

+## CM
+Effective action will require concerted and sufficient investment, knowing also that the costs of inaction will be far higher.
+Developing countries will need up to US$6 trillion by 2030 to finance not even half of their climate action goals [17].

 ## VCM
 Voluntary Carbon Market (VCM) is now estimated at almost $2 billion.
 This number is up from $1 billion in 2021, $473 in 2020, and $320 in 2019.52 Now, with Article 6 of the Paris Agreement from COP26 set to further bolster the VCM, quality credits will be in even greater demand [9].
 MRV tools make up only 3% of carbon removal venture funding at just $65 million [9].
 The VCM is predicted to grow exponentially: from $2 billion in value in 2021 to $50 billion in 2030 [2].

+## GHG
+83 percent of NDCs state the intent to make use of international market mechanisms to reduce greenhouse gas emissions.